coolbeevip/ansible-playbook/mysql/README.md

 }
 ```

-**NOTICE:** See [MySQL InnoDB Cluster](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-innodb-cluster.html) for a more complete description of MySQL cluster.
+**TIPS:** See [MySQL InnoDB Cluster](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-innodb-cluster.html) for a more complete description of MySQL cluster.

 #### Install MySQL Router